List of One Piece films: Chopper's Kingdom on the Island of Strange Animals

 With Chopper as their newest member, the Straw Hats arrive at the Island of Strange Animals.
 Before they can land, a geyser-like fountain sends their ship flying.
-Chopper falls off and lands in the middle of a gathering of animals.
+Chopper falls off and lands in the middle of a gathering of animals, where knows a boy called Mobanby.
 They are performing a ritual, which according to their legend, is supposed to cause a king to fall from the heavens.
 Believing that legend fulfilled, they proclaim Chopper their new king.
 The other Straw Hats, searching for their lost crewmate, make the acquaintance of the self-proclaimed genius and expert treasure hunter Count Butler, with his henchmen General Hot Dog and President Snake.
 Butler is in search of the horns of a particular animal living on the island, which when eaten bestows great power upon the eater.
 For that purpose, he uses a hoard of bovinae-like animals called horn eaters, which he controls by playing music on a special violin, to round up horn bearing animals.
 The Straw Hats, unknowingly, lead Butler to Chopper and the group of animals, whose king he has become.
 Butler gives the gathered animals an ultimatum, to hand over their king, whose horns he believes to be what he is looking for, or to be crushed by his horn eaters.
 But Chopper does not need to be turned over.
 He steps forward himself and lures the horn eaters away from the island's animals.
 A fight ensues and it does not take long until the remaining Straw Hats join in to take their fill.
 Zoro takes on Hot Dog and Sanji fights with Snake, while Usopp and Nami take care of the horn eaters.
 Butler fights with Chopper and is about to finish him off, when Momambi, a young boy and the only human inhabitant of the island, shows up with the former king's horns to lure Butler away from Chopper.
 The plan backfires, as Butler gets hold of the horns, quickly stuffs them down, and transforms into a large, horned, gorilla-like animal.
 With that he appears to be winning, until the island's animals and Luffy enter the fight.
 Luffy defeats Butler and breaks his horns, thus canceling his transformation, and sends him flying.
-Mobambi fears to be exiled from the island for losing the former king's horns but instead is elected the animal king.
+Mobanby fears to be exiled from the island for losing the former king's horns but instead is elected the animal king.